 Shanghai, the world’s largest city by many counts, can be intimidating to explore alone.
-Sure, it’s easy to get around – whether by metro, bus, trolley, taxi, Maglev, foot, bike, or scooter – but first timers often desire to go deeper than street level.
-That’s where these four unparalleled Shanghai tours come in.
+Sure, it’s easy to get around – whether by metro, bus, taxi, foot or bicycle – but first-timers with a sense of adventure often feel the urge to go deeper than street level.
+That’s where these 12 unparalleled Shanghai tours come into play.

-Historic Shanghai is much more than just a tour.
-Founded in 1998 by three expatriates hoping to raise awareness of Shanghai’s built heritage and social and cultural history, the foundation organizes regular walking tours, presentations, author talks, and film screenings.
-Additionally, Historic Shanghai has done extensive research on the young city through interviews, photographs, maps, directories, and books.
-The walking tours are all customizable, with a focus on Shanghai’s Art Deco heritage, sacred architecture, revolutionary past, and other often-overlooked but nonetheless integral features of this unique city.
-Historic Shanghai is not interested in giving participants a shallow overview.
-Expect to be challenged, entertained, and enriched.
+Historic Shanghai is much more than just a tour – the foundation (which has been around since 1998) tries to raise awareness of Shanghai’s building heritage and social and cultural history by organising walking tours, presentations, author talks and film screenings.
+Its tours are informed by extensive research on the city through interviews, photographs, maps, directories and books.
+The entertaining and intriguing walking tours are all customisable, with a focus on Shanghai’s Art Deco heritage, sacred architecture, the city’s revolutionary past and other integral features of the area that are often overlooked.

 You can’t really experience Shanghai without taking part in its nightlife.
-Every Saturday at 9:30pm, people from all walks of life gather at Bar Gatsby to embark on a night of debauchery and mirth with Pub Crawl Shanghai, and every week it’s a little bit different.
-RMB200 ($30) guarantees you entrance to three of Shanghai’s coolest bars and clubs, but which three bars and clubs you will go to is left to surprise.
-The fee also includes free welcome shots at each location as well as free shots on the party bus, an hour of open bar, drink specials, and table service at the club.
-Truly daring individuals can go solo and are guaranteed to end the night with a bus full of new friends.
+Every Saturday at 9.30pm, people from all walks of life gather at Bar Gatsby to embark on a night of debauchery with Pub Crawl Shanghai, and every week it’s a little bit different.
+Visit three of Shanghai’s coolest bars and clubs – the selection changes every time – with a welcome shot at each one, as well as free shots on the party bus, an hour of open bar, drink specials and table service at the club.
+Those travelling on their own will find plenty of courage to go solo and are guaranteed to end the night with a bus full of new friends.